Epitaph Records: Breakthrough success (1990s)

-By 1993, more punk acts had signed to Epitaph, including Pennywise, Down by Law, Coffin Break, The Offspring, Rancid, RKL, SNFU, Dead Fucking Last, Total Chaos and Claw Hammer.
-Epitaph's expansion saw the label relocate to new offices in Silver Lake.
+By 1993, more punk acts had signed to Epitaph, and the label relocated to new offices in Silver Lake, Los Angeles.

 Although Bad Religion was the founding band of Epitaph, releasing their early records through the label, they switched over to Atlantic in 1993, with Recipe for Hate being their first record outside of the label.
 Brett Gurewitz is thought to have left Bad Religion as a result of internal disputes, but actually left the band in 1994 so he could run Epitaph full-time.
-That year Bad Religion and Epitaph received widespread fame, both within and outside the punk community, when Bad Religion (even though they had left Epitaph by this time), NOFX, Rancid and The Offspring all released hit records.
-This was a big year for punk in the mainstream; Rancid appeared on Saturday Night Live the following year, playing "Ruby Soho" and "Roots Radicals".
-The Offspring eventually left for Columbia Records in a contract dispute, but their album Smash became the best-selling independent album of all time, with more than 11 million units sold worldwide to date.

 Change in style (2000s)

 In 2001, Brett Gurewitz returned to Bad Religion, and the band returned to Epitaph Records, releasing seven more albums, the latest being Age of Unreason (2019).

 In mid-2005 Epitaph was added to the official list of RIAA members along with several other high-profile independent labels.
 The reason for the listing is not clear, but one source points to an agreement for internet P2P distribution.
 Another source claims label management joined RIAA to get certified sales awards (i.e., official "Gold" or "Platinum" record status) for releases.
 This sparked some controversy as some feel they should no longer be labeled independent if they are a member of the RIAA.
 However, the only source that has actually been used for these claims of membership is the official RIAA membership list, which has been disputed.
 As of this writing, not only is Epitaph listed as an official member but Lookout!
 Records is once again listed, after being falsely listed before.
 In addition, Fat Wreck Chords has released statements denying their own involvement in the RIAA, condemning the organization.

-During this time, the label started to stray from its traditional punk rock output by signing a number of post-hardcore bands such as The Blackout, Escape The Fate, From First to Last, Hell Is for Heroes, I Am Ghost, Matchbook Romance, Our Last Night, Scatter the Ashes, Story of the Year, Thursday, Vanna, and You Me at Six.